Jeannette Caines

-Jeannette Caines was an American author of children's books, most notably Abby, Chilly Stomach and Just Us Women, a Reading Rainbow book.
-She was born and raised in Harlem, New York and worked as a Manuscript Coordinator.
-In 1989, Jeannette retired and relocated to Charlottesville, VA.
-She was the recipient of the National Black Child Developmental Institute's Certificate of Merit and Appreciation and the Charlottesville Lifetime Achievement Award (2004).
-In addition to this, Jeannette was the owner/operator of a small book store located in Charlottesville named THE PURPLE ALLIGATOR.
-Later in 2004, she was diagnosed with cancer and died on July 11.
-She had two children Alexander (deceased 2015) and Abby who still resides in New York.
+Jeannette Franklin Caines (1937/1938-2004) was an American author of children's books and an advocate for racial minority representation in children's literature.
+She is best known for her first book, Abby (1973), as well as Chilly Stomach (1986) and Just Us Women (1982), a Reading Rainbow book.
+She received the National Black Child Developmental Institute's Certificate of Merit and Appreciation and the Charlottesville Lifetime Achievement Award (2004).
+Caines was also the owner/operator of a small book store located in Charlottesville named The Purple Alligator.

+Jeannette Franklin Caines was born in New York in 1937 or 1938, and was raised in Harlem, New York.
+In 1989, Caines retired and relocated to Charlottesville, Virginia.
+In 2004, she was diagnosed with cancer and died on July 11.
+She had two children, one of whom died in 2015.